justinpearson/Nice-documentation-with-highslide-and-pandoc/README.md

 Run pandoc:

-    pandoc -s --toc -f markdown -t html --filter img-to-zoomable-link.py -c pandoc.css -o example.html example.md
+    pandoc --standalone --table-of-contents \
+        --from=markdown --to=html \
+        --filter=img-to-zoomable-link.py --css=pandoc.css \
+        --output=example.html example.md

 This creates `example.html` with nice CSS and zoomable images:

 ![](Images/highslide-example.gif)

 - (You may have to enable Javascript on your browser.)
-- (In the Chrome browser, it is easiest to run a local webserver and allow Javascript on it: `$ python -m SimpleHTTPServer`)
+- (In the Chrome browser, it is easiest to run a local webserver and allow Javascript on it:)
+    - `$ python -m SimpleHTTPServer`

 Repo Contents